POSITION IDENTIFICATION

 Education: A high school diploma or the equivalent is required.

-Skills: Effective oral and written communication skills are required.
+Skills: Effective verbal and written communication skills are required.
 The ability to accurately sort by alpha-numeric schemes, the ability to operate complex electronic and mechanical devices and to perform recordkeeping and tabulation tasks is required.
 The ability to work in a computerized environment and learn to use specialized software applications is required.
 The ability to work effectively while under the pressure of deadlines is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Must be able to lift and transport materials, packages, and equipment weighing up to 70 pounds for short distances.
+Effort: The ability to lift and transport materials, packages, and equipment weighing up to 70 pounds for short distances is required.
 Periods of prolonged standing are common.
-Vision and manual dexterity within normal limits is required to process mail
+This position requires reading mailing addresses in order to process mail.

 2. Provides an efficient, prompt, service-oriented mail service for the University campus and community by preparing, weighing, scanning chargeback bar codes or manually entering the departmental budget number, metering appropriate classes of outgoing U.S. mail, including express mail, or private carriers to both domestic and international destinations with the proper postage, packaging according to U. S. Postal Service regulations, and reconciling daily postage reports to the postage used.